Skip to main content

 Tips for Managing a Denial of Workers’ Compensation Benefits

-Our Glendale workers’ compensation lawyers have represented clients struggling to retain the benefits they are entitled to following a work-related incident.
+Our workers’ compensation lawyers have represented clients struggling to retain the benefits they are entitled to following a work-related incident.
 It comes as no surprise that a claim denial can be both frustrating and worrisome.
 Knowing the best way to move forward can leave many injured workers scratching their heads, unsure of what to do next.
-Following a work-related accident, it’s possible to be left to manage complications, all of which our team from Hickey & Turim, S.C. can assist with.

 It can be incredibly stressful for someone injured and reliant on workers’ compensation benefits to receive a denial letter.
-One of your first questions will be, “why?”
-Sometimes, making sense of the denial letter is confusing; however, understanding the reason behind your claim is critical to sort out how best to rectify the situation.
+One of your first questions will be, “Why?”
+Sometimes, making sense of the denial letter is confusing; however, understanding the reason behind your claim is critical to sorting out how best to rectify the situation.
 Common reasons employees may receive a denial letter include:

 • You failed to seek medical treatment